 It’s a good idea to take any chance you can to expand your view of the world.
 Sometimes, being happy means moving outside of your comfort zone.
 One of the best ways to do this is to get to know new people.

 There are great websites that can help you meet people with interests similar to your own.
 If you can strike up a conversation, you might learn more about yourself and others than you expect.
-The chance to make a new friend is often a good way to help yourself becoming a bit happier.
+The chance to make a new friend is often an excellent way to help yourself become a bit happier.

 25. Pet an animal